6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 5. Kenwood TM-281A Transceiver

-The Kenwood TM-281A transceiver offers rugged and compact construction, with a high power output of 65 watts.
-The front-mounted speaker makes sure you’ll get loud volume and clear audio, even with road noise in the background.
+The Kenwood TM-281A transceiver offers a rugged and compact construction with a power output of 65 watts.
+The front-mounted speaker ensures you’ll get loud volume and clear audio, even with road noise in the background.
 Its backlit LCD and illuminated microphone keypads are a great feature for dark situations.
-It also has a 200-channel memory, but this is reduced down to only 100 channels when used with the user-customizable names.
-It’s a perfect radio for beginner HAM enthusiasts, though it is durable and well-constructed enough that it will appeal to experienced users too.

 - Well-constructed